 The department works to ensure compliance with federal and state environmental laws, regulations and practices.
 PEC’s responsibilities include a broad scope of environmental-related issues that can range from obtaining the proper permits from the Michigan Department of Environmental Quality (MDEQ) for our road projects to satisfying federal and state hazardous waste requirements.

-The department is also responsible for other procedures such as managing RCOC’s soil-erosion program, maintaining compliance with the Oakland County Water Resources Commission’s (OCWRC) storm-water permit, overseeing wetland-related activities on road projects, administering the Adopt-A-Road and Natural Beauty Road programs and assisting with a multitude of other environmental-related concerns.
+The department is also responsible for other procedures such as managing RCOC’s soil-erosion program, maintaining compliance with the Oakland County Water Resources Commission’s (OCWRC) storm-water permit, overseeing wetland-related activities on road projects, administering the Natural Beauty Road program and assisting with a multitude of other environmental-related concerns.

 The Natural Beauty Road Act